turian/inverse-audio-synthesis/README.md

 Inverse audio synthesis

 TODO:
+* Multigpu doesn't really train much faster, I think the original fb vicreg uses `torch.cat(FullGatherLayer.apply(x), dim=0)` which we commented out, for some kind of GPU batch syncing.

 * Make sure to use .train for training models and .eval for eval
 * More magic numbers in py files to config
 * Play with the dim, smaller than 256 might be fine.